 Yes.
 As you may now know, a cloudy tank is a result of excess waste or food particles in the water.
-This particle can produce ammonia after series of chemical reactions.
+This article can produce ammonia after a series of chemical reactions.
 Nitrifying bacteria are responsible for turning waste products into ammonia.
-If not act quickly those high concentrations of ammonium will start to burn gills of fish eventually causing death.
+If not act quickly those high concentrations of ammonium will start to burn the gills of fish eventually causing death.

 How do I get Rid Of The Smell In My Fish Tank?